syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/Getting-Started.md

 Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#togglebutton) section to get the list of assemblies or NuGet package details which needs to be added as reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.
+[Check here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.

 ## Adding a ToggleButton control through designer